-The team assignment is to develop (1) a working demonstrator and (2) associated documentation (a report) of a QR control system, based on the QR available.
-In an uncontrolled situation, the QR, inherently unstable, will almost immediately engage in an accelerated, angular body rotation in an arbitrary direction, which typically results in a crash within seconds as an unskilled human will not be able to detect the onset of the rotation quickly enough to provide compensatory measures with the joystick.
+The team assignment is to develop (1) a working demonstrator and (2) associated documentation (a report) of a control system, based on the quad-rotor drone available.
+In an uncontrolled situation, the drone, inherently unstable, will almost immediately engage in an accelerated, angular body rotation in an arbitrary direction, which typically results in a crash within seconds as an unskilled human will not be able to detect the onset of the rotation quickly enough to provide compensatory measures with the joystick.
 The embedded controller's purpose is to control 3D angular body attitude (φ, θ, ψ) and rotation (p, q, r), as defined in Appendices A and B. This implies that the body rotation will not just uncontrollably accelerate, but will be controlled by the embedded system according to the setpoints received from the joystick (specifying roll, pitch, and yaw).
-In effect, the embedded system acts as a stabilizer allowing a (slow) human to manually control QR attitude using the joystick.
+In effect, the embedded system acts as a stabilizer allowing a (slow) human to manually control drone attitude using the joystick.

-The lab hardware available to the team are [7] (i) a twist handle joystick, (ii) 2 Linux PCs, (iii) 2 FPGA boards, including the X32 soft core, and (iv) a QR, including power supply.
-The QR shall be controllable through the joystick, while a number of parameters shall be controlled from the PC user interface.
-The status of the system shall be visualized at the PC screen, as well as on the FPGA board (using the 8 LEDs on the QR).
-Whereas the hardware is provided, in principle, all software (excluding X32) must be designed by the team.
-Code on the Linux PC shall be programmed in C. Code on the FPGA shall be programmed in (embedded) C, and VHDL when additional X32 peripherals are needed to offload the CPU (for ES students only).
-A description of the required system setup, together with the signal conventions appears in Appendix B.
+The lab hardware available to the team are [2] (i) a twist handle joystick, (ii) 2 Linux PCs, (iii) 1 test board, including the microcontroller and sensors, and (iv) a drone.
+The drone shall be controllable through the joystick, while a number of parameters shall be controlled from the PC user interface.
+The status of the system shall be visualized at the PC screen, as well as on the drone (using the 4 LEDs on the flight controller board).
+Whereas the hardware is provided, in principle, all software must be designed by the team.
+Code on the Linux PC and drone shall be programmed in C. A description of the required system setup, together with the signal conventions appears in Appendix B.

 Although the project intentionally has some degrees of design freedom, the following requirements must be fulfilled.
-The first set of requirements relate to safe QR operation such that this valuable piece of equipment is not damaged:
+The first set of requirements relate to safe Quadrupel operation such that this valuable piece of equipment is not damaged: